richardvenneman/appsignal-docs/source/appsignal/security.html.md

 package](https://github.com/appsignal/appsignal-elixir) are public code, hosted on GitHub.
 You can browse the source to see how we handle data transmission.

-Built into the agents is a system that allows you to scrub any data you don't want to send over the wire, such as passwords and identifiable user information.
+Built into the Ruby gem and Elixir package is a system that allows you to scrub any data you don't want to send over the wire, such as passwords and identifiable user information.
 See the [Ruby gem documentation](/ruby/configuration/parameter-filtering.html) and [Elixir documentation](https://hexdocs.pm/appsignal/) on how to do this.